ankane/neighbor/README.md

 ## Example

-You can use Neighbor for online item recommendations with [Disco](https://github.com/ankane/disco).
+You can use Neighbor for online item-based recommendations with [Disco](https://github.com/ankane/disco).
 We’ll use MovieLens data for this example.

 Generate a model